cs27x/PickupSports/README.md

    Parameters: none

    Reponse:
       - 200 if successful with a body that is a list of json objects matching the above description.
 Example:
       ```json
       [
           {
+              "id": 3,
               ...
           },
           ...
       ]